Did Uber Reach Too Far in Self-Driving Car Initiative?

 Uber and other self-driving vehicle companies are aiming to have self-driving products on the mass market by 2020.
 However, accidents like this hint that Uber may be sacrificing safety for speed of development.
 It remains to be seen what effect the accident will have on the growth of the new industry.

 Waymo, a self-driving company run through Google’s parent company, is aiming to launch a self-driving service in Phoenix, Arizona, during 2018.
 GM and Intel are also testing their self-driving vehicles in Arizona.
 (Because of the rarity of inclement weather in Arizona, it has become a hub for self-driving testing.)
-With competition heated and potentially huge rewards for the first company to market, it’s possible that some of these companies might be tempted to cut corners.
+With the competition heated and potentially huge rewards for the first company to market, it’s possible that some of these companies might be tempted to cut corners.
 Whether or not Uber did that will have to be determined.

 Contact Us for free Consultation At Our Alexandria, LA Personal Injury Law Firm.